 In 1987, the Company established a Retirement Plan for Directors in which non-employee members of the Board of Directors could participate.
 In 1996, the Board terminated this Plan as to any new directors.
-Only one current director, Mrs. Brokaw, participates in the Plan, and her annual benefit under the Plan is equal to 100% of her highest annual cash compensation during the ten years of service preceding her retirement from the Board.
-Retirement payments will be made each quarter for 10 years except for a lump sum payment in the event of death.
+Only one current director, Mrs. Brokaw, participates in the Plan, and her annual benefit under the Plan is equal to 100% of her highest annual compensation (excluding long-term awards) during the ten years of service preceding her retirement from the Board.
+Retirement payments will be made each quarter for ten years except for a lump sum payment in the event of death.